jdknight/nfsn-ddns/README.md

 ## Overview

 The following provides a utility to update a [NearlyFreeSpeech.NET][nfsn] DNS record with a dynamic IP address.
-Invoking this utility will perform the
+The default process when invoking this utility will perform the following:
-following:

 - Selecting a random provider to query for a public IP of the running host.
-- Query a NearlyFreeSpeech.NET domain for a configured IP on a `A` record.
+- Query a NearlyFreeSpeech.NET API for a configured IP on DNS record.
 - Compare the address, and update if they do not match.
 - *(optional)* Cache the detected public address set on NearlyFreeSpeech.NET for a couple of days (configurable) to limit API requests.